 Professor Hollaar was one of the drafters of the Utah Digital Signature Act, which made Utah the first government in the world to recognize digital signatures as equivalent to handwritten ones.
 On November 19, 1997, as part of Utah's Digital Signature Day, Professor Hollaar executed the first legally-recognized digitally-signed will in the world.

 Dr. Hollaar is a senior member of the IEEE, and served as chair its Intellectual Property Committee.
 He is also a member of ACM, and was the vice-chair of the Special Interest Group on Information Retrieval.
-Dr. Hollaar is a Registered Patent Agent with the United States Patent and Trademark Office, and is a founding member of the National Association of Patent Practitioners.
+Dr. Hollaar is a Registered Patent Agent with the United States Patent and Trademark Office, and was a founding member of the National Association of Patent Practitioners.

 Comments to email@example.com